 Other provinces have different requirements.
 In some provinces such as New Brunswick, one can use the title of psychologist without a PhD.
 Recent legislation has allowed for transfer of the title of psychologist from one province to another.
 As a result, there are a few psychologists in Ottawa who do not have a doctoral degree.

 The College of Psychologists of Ontario also regulates the work of psychological associates.
 This term refers to practitioners who have a Master’s degree in psychology.
 This requires one or two years of graduate study and several years of supervised clinical practice.
 The psychological associate must also pass registration exams and practice in accordance with regulations listed above.

 There is often confusion regarding the difference between a psychologist and a psychiatrist.
 Both are professionals most commonly responsible for the treatment of people with mental health problems.
 Psychiatrists are medical doctors.
 In addition to their medical training they receive specialized training in psychiatry.
 This involves a four-year residency period and registration examinations.
 They are governed by the College of Physicians and Surgeons and are required to practice in accordance with laws and regulations as set out by that College.
 Because they are medical doctors, they are trained in the use of medications and are able to prescribe medications such as antidepressants.
 Furthermore, as medical doctors, their services are paid for through the OHIP system.

-The terms counsellor is an unprotected title.
-Anybody can provide services using this title.
+The terms counsellor or coach are unprotected titles.
+Anybody can provide services using these titles.